-Summer Strings is open to students who have had at least one year of instruction on a string instrument up to high school seniors.
+Summer Strings is open to students who have had at least one year of instruction on a string instrument from sixth to twelfth grade.

 All students must choose an elective which they will attend Monday through Thursday.
 The Theory, Advanced Theory, Music Literature, Beginning Vibrato, and Conducting classes are 30 minutes each day, and the All-State Masterclasses are from 1:00 to 2:30 p.m.